 SAP Information Steward is a single-platform solution used to discover, assess, define, monitor, and improve data quality.

-SAP Landscape Transformation Replication Server (SLT) is a data replication tool that supports the synchronization of business data in real time while keeping transfer volume to a minimum.
+SAP Landscape Transformation Replication Server (SLT) is a comprehensive data replication tool designed to facilitate the real-time transfer of data between different systems within an SAP landscape.